gladstoneai/POWERplay/README.md

 #### Experiment config files

-You can find examples of sweep configuration files in the `configs` folder.
-The file `test_vanilla.yaml` defines a sweep for the single-agent case, with a single Agent H MDP graph given by the parameter `mdp_graph` (see below).
-The file `test_run_multi_actual.yaml` defines a single run for the multi-agent case, with an Agent H MDP graph given by `mdp_graph_agent_H`, and Agent A MDP graph given by `mdp_graph_agent_A`, and an Agent A fixed policy graph given by `policy_graph_agent_A`.
+You can find examples of experiment configuration files in the `configs/test/` and `configs/replication/` folders.
+There are three types of experiment that POWERplay recognizes:

+1. `'single_agent'`: A single-agent MDP from the perspective of Agent H. POWER calculations are based on the [single-agent definition](https://www.alignmentforum.org/posts/pGvM95EfNXwBzjNCJ/instrumental-convergence-in-single-agent-systems#2_1_Definition).
+Example config file: `configs/test/test_stochastic.yaml`.

+2. `'multiagent_fixed_policy'`: A multi-agent MDP from the perspective of Agent H, where Agent A runs a fixed policy.
+This is conceptually identical to the `'single_agent'` type, since from Agent H's perspective, Agent A can be thought of as part of a fixed MDP.
+In fact, POWER calculations are based on the [single-agent definition](https://www.alignmentforum.org/posts/pGvM95EfNXwBzjNCJ/instrumental-convergence-in-single-agent-systems#2_1_Definition) here as well.
+But explicitly defining a fixed Agent A policy can make this situation easier to reason about.
+Example config file: `configs/test/test_multiagent_actual.yaml`.

+3. `'multiagent_with_reward'`: A multi-agent MDP in which Agent H learns optimal policies against a fixed environment, and Agent A then learns optimal policies against fixed Agent H policies.
+POWER calculations are based on the [multi-agent definitions described here](https://www.alignmentforum.org/posts/cemhavELfHFHRaA7Q/misalignment-by-default-in-multi-agent-systems#2__Multi_agent_POWER__human_AI_scenario).
+Example config file: `configs/test/test_reward_correlation.yaml`.

+POWERplay auto-detects the experiment type based on which `parameters` are defined in the config file.

-Here are the entries of the sweep YAML file:
+Here are the entries you need in your experiment config file:

-- `name [str]`: The name of your sweep, typically separated by underscores.
+- `name [str]`: The name of your experiment, typically separated by underscores.
+This should be the same as the name of the YAML config file.

-  Typical value: `'test_sweep'`
+  Typical value: `'test_vanilla'`

-- `description [str]`: A description of your sweep.
+- `description [str]`: A description of your experiment.

-  Typical value: `'This is a test sweep.'`
+  Typical value: `'Sweeping over discount rates on the MDP from Figure 1 in Optimal Policies Tend to Seek Power, https://arxiv.org/abs/1912.01683'`

-- `program`: The Python script that runs your sweep.
-This should always be set to `'sweep.py'`.
+- `program`: The Python script that runs your experiment.
+This should always be `'sweep.py'`.

   Typical value: `'sweep.py'`

 - `parameters`: A series of entries and values that define the sweep.
 Includes fixed values and values that vary over the sweep.
-Below are the parameters and their syntax **for fixed values**:
+Below are the parameters and their syntax **for fixed values** (i.e., values that stay constant over a sweep):

-  - (Single-agent only) `mdp_graph`: The name of the file in the `mdps` folder that corresponds to the MDP graph you want to use.
-This name should not include the `.gv` extension. **Do not include this parameter if you are running a multi-agent sweep.**

-    Typical value: `'mdp_from_paper'`

-  - (Multi-agent only) `mdp_graph_agent_H`: The name of the file in the `mdps` folder that corresponds to the MDP graph you want to use for Agent H. This name should not include the `.gv` extension. **Do not include this parameter if you are running a single-agent sweep.**

-    Typical value: `'stoch_gridworld_1x3_agent_H'`

-  - (Multi-agent only) `mdp_graph_agent_A`: The name of the file in the `mdps` folder that corresponds to the MDP graph you want to use for Agent A. This name should not include the `.gv` extension. **Do not include this parameter if you are running a single-agent sweep.**

-    Typical value: `'stoch_gridworld_1x3_agent_A'`

-  - (Multi-agent only) `policy_graph_agent_A`: The name of the file in the `policies` folder that corresponds to the policy graph you want to use for Agent A. This name should not include the `.gv` extension. **Do not include this parameter if you are running a single-agent sweep.**

-    Typical value: `'joint_1x3_gridworld_agent_A_move_left'`

-  - `discount_rate`: The discount rate for the MDP.
+  - `discount_rate`: The discount rate for Agent H. If the experiment type is `'single_agent'`, this is the discount rate for the single agent.
+Should be a number between 0 and 1.

-    Typical value: `0.1`
+    Typical value: `0.6`

-  - `reward_distribution`: A list of distributions for the reward of each state.
-We have one `default_dist`, which defines the default reward distribution and is assumed to be iid over all states, and we also have a list of `state_dists`, which define state-specific reward distributions for all states that do not have the default distribution.
-Each distribution is defined by a `dist_name`, which is the name of that base distribution as found in `DISTRIBUTION_DICT` in `utils/dist.py`; and a `params` list, which is a list of parameters for that distribution.
+  - `reward_distribution`: A distribution of reward functions for Agent H over which POWERplay will calculate POWER.
+POWERplay only supports reward functions distributions with rewards that are [iid](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables) over MDP states.
+In other words, for each reward function sample, the reward value at one state is independent of the reward value at all the other states of the MDP.

+      This simplification makes reward function distributions in POWERplay a bit easier to define.

+      - We first define a `default_dist`, which is a reward distribution that applies over all the states of the MDP.
+So for example, if we defined the `default_dist` as a Uniform(0, 1) distribution, then POWERplay would sample a reward function by sampling reward values from Uniform(0, 1), independently at every state.
+The `default_dist` entry for a Uniform(0, 1) distribution looks like this:

+        ```
+        default_dist:
+          dist_name:
+            "uniform"
+          params:
+            [0, 1]
+        ```

+        As you can see, to define a reward distribution on a state, we need two things.
+First is the `dist_name`, which in this case is `"uniform"` for the uniform distribution.
+You can find the list of supported `dist_name`s in the module `src/lib/utils/dist.py` under the `DISTRIBUTION_DICT` variable.
+These are typically `torch.distribution` objects, but POWERplay also supports manually defining arbitrary reward distributions.

+        The second thing you need to define a distribution is the distribution's `params`.
+These are the parameters of the distribution, and they're different for each distribution.
+In the `"uniform"` example above, we're using the `torch.distributions.Uniform` distribution, so the two parameters define the [support](https://en.wikipedia.org/wiki/Support_(mathematics)) of the uniform distribution.
+In other words, `params: [0, 1]` in this case means a uniform distribution from 0 to 1.
+But if we had `dist_name: "beta"`, then `params` would refer to the [alpha and beta parameters of the beta distribution](https://en.wikipedia.org/wiki/Beta_distribution).

+      - The second thing we define is a list of `state_dists`, which is alloweds to be empty.
+The entry `state_dists` is a _list_ of distributions that apply to specific states of the MDP, and that override the `default_dist` on the states they're associated with.
+If we want to have a "special" state whose rewards are, say, always fixed at zero over the reward function distribution, we can get that using `state_dists`.
+In POWERplay, every state in an MDP is labeled with a unique string, and `state_dists` lets you assign reward distributions to individual states using their string labels.
+Here's an example of a `state_dists` entry that defines special distributions for two MDP states labeled `"∅"` and `"ℓ_◁"`:

+        ```
+        state_dists:
+        "∅":
+          dist_name:
+            "uniform"
+          params:
+            [-1, 1]
+        "ℓ_◁":
+          dist_name:
+            "beta"
+          params:
+            [1, 2]
+        ```

+      - Finally, we define an `allow_all_equal_rewards` Boolean parameter.
+If set to `False`, POWERplay will re-sample a reward function if it encounters a reward function whose rewards are exactly equal everywhere.
+This sometimes happens when using discrete reward function distributions (e.g., `dist_name: "bernoulli"`, on which a state's reward is always exactly 0 or 1).
+If a sampled reward function is 0 everywhere, for example, then the agent's optimal policy will be arbitrary and this can affect the results of a POWER calculation.

+        On continuous reward function distributions, this almost never happens, so you can set `allow_all_equal_rewards: True`.
+This is the typical case.

     Typical value:

     ```